The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * 24 Filler GCDs (Combo actions preferred)
 * Three Soul Slices, careful not to overcap soul
 * Three Shadow of Deaths
-* 2 Gluttonys, 5 Blood Stalk Variants
+* Two Gluttonys, Five Blood Stalk Variants
-* 9 Gibbet / Gallows
+* Nine Gibbet / Gallows

 By doing this we do a few things: